Hospice & Palliative Care in Caldwell County

 What Are the Stages of COPD?

 COPD is classified into four stages based on lung function tests, with stage 1 being mild and stage 4 being the most severe.
-Your doctor will use these tests, along with your age, sex, and ethnicity, to determine the severity of your condition and guide treatment options.
+Your doctor will use these tests, along with factors like age, sex, and ethnicity, to determine the severity of your condition and guide treatment options.
+Our team can provide support and symptom management at any stage of COPD.

 • How Does Dementia Progress Over Time?